With extended time off work this past week, I decided to tackle my debt list, which is what I call my ever growing list of adventures to complete.

-Devil’s Dome (6,982’) is the highest point of the loop and has a large broad summit.
+Devils Dome (6,982’) is the highest point of the loop and has a large broad summit that used to be home to an old L-5 fire lookout built in 1933.
 Just off trail to the east is the primary camping spot, but when I arrived it was already occupied by a party of three, which were the only people I’d seen all day.
 They didn’t even notice me, so I headed to the west side of the summit and found a flat spot far enough away than I couldn’t even see or hear the other party.
 I’m not even sure they knew I was there!

 I’m a bit of a self-proclaimed weather geek, having studied some meteorology in college, and I’m highly weather observant.
 All afternoon I had noticed the sky building with clouds, including some lenticulars, and while I set up camp, it was clear that weather was certainly inbound.
 Instead of the dead silence of the perfectly calm evening I had before, it was quite windy at the summit.

 Though the forecast had called for perfectly sunny skies Wednesday through Friday, I saw a small weather system coming in over the weekend that threatened some scattered showers.
 For that reason, I had packed some extras, knowing that the North Cascades can be a fickle place when it comes to weather, especially during shoulder seasons.
 I realized though that the sunny forecast had lulled me into not packing a rain jacket or pants, a very rookie move.